-Baked Maryland Crab Cakes
+Baked Maryland Crab Cakes: Easy Appetizer or Dinner

 Always on the lookout for a recipe that needs a healthy overhaul, I decided to create a no-fry Baked Maryland Crab Cake recipe.

-Imitation crab cakes are also definitely out.
-Buy fresh or canned lump crab meat and you will not be sorry!
 You will see crab claw meat in cans, and that is ok, but the lump crab meat has a richer, less fishy taste.
-If the expense is an issue, consider mixing the two, rather than opting for the cheaper claw meat.
-I also don’t recommend any imitation crab seasoning, Old Bay is the way to go!
+If the expense is an issue, consider mixing the two, rather than opting for the cheaper claw meat all on its own.

-If you want to serve a crab cake sauce, I recommend remoulade, and have included my Remoulade Sauce recipe below.
+If you want to serve a crab cake sauce, I recommend remoulade, and I have included my Remoulade Sauce recipe below.

 Baked Maryland Crab Cakes Recipe